OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

         Required.
 The username to be used by the customer.

     :<json string first_name:
         Required.
-The first name of the customer.
+The first name to be used by the customer.

     :<json string last_name:
         Required.
-The last name of the customer.
+The last name to be used by the customer.

     :statuscode 200:
         **If successful the response body will be a JSON object with no attributes.**